Aikido, the way with Aiki

 scientific thinking mind"

 Sometimes things are not what we think they are, as we can't see them for what they really are.
 This may be because we aren't, whatever the reasons, capable of seeing things clearly.
 Taking budo perception as an example: just because yesterday I wasn't able to perceive an opening or suki 1, doesn't mean that there was no such thing.
 Of course it was there, I just wasn't able to perceive it.
-Well, this is just an easy example to illustrate the difference between a personal reality which depends on one's own perception (with personal filters and distortion) and reality itself (without personal filters and distortion).
+Well, this is just an example to illustrate the difference between a personal reality which depends on one's own perception (with personal filters and distortion) and reality itself (without personal filters and distortion).
 By developing my perception abilities, today I'm able to perceive that same kind of opening which before I didn't even knew it existed.

 "To make real progress,